seanwhs/Tutorials/Architecture/JavaScript-Architecture-&-Design-Patterns-Tutorial.md

-# 📘 JavaScript Architecture & Design Patterns Tutorial (Enhanced Masterclass)
+# 📘 JavaScript Architecture & Design Patterns Tutorial

 **Goal:** Learn to structure scalable, maintainable, and testable JavaScript applications using **modern architectural principles**, **classic & advanced design patterns**, and **mental models for reasoning about JS**.